flutter/website/src/get-started/fwe/state-management.md

 ### Defining the Model

-The Model is typically a Dart class that does low-level tasks such as make HTTP requests, cache data, or manage system resources such as a plugin.
+The Model is typically a Dart class that does low-level tasks such as making HTTP requests, caching data, or managing system resources such as a plugin.
 A model doesn't usually need to import Flutter libraries.

 For example, consider a model that loads or updates the counter state